Alicja-Malinowska/ColourPerfect-e-commerce/README.md

   - Matching season tohether with a picture is displayed
   - Season description and radom 12 matching colours are displayed
   - 3 random products in matching colours are displayed, when clicked, they take user to the product page
+  - If user is logged in, products that are on their wishlist (regardless the colour) are marked with a little heart icon that takes user to their wishlist

 #### About page